-Smarter, better equipped and more efficient, this improved entry-level MINI One hatch model is now more appealing with a bigger 1.5-litre engine.
+Smarter and better equipped, this improved entry-level MINI One hatch model is now more appealing and features a frugal 1.5-litre engine.
 The styling is much as before with only subtle differences being apparent to MINI anoraks, but the cumulative effect of a range of small but subtle changes is that this is now a better car than it used to be.

 You know what?
 The best way to enjoy the current MINI Hatch is to do yourself a favour and forget the old Mini.
 Yes, the original, tiny Alec Issigonis one.
 Put it to bed, consign it to the past and let collectors show and shine them.
 Times have changed.
 We want cars that are safer, more efficient, better equipped and, yes, bigger.
 If you're still hung up on as pects of this so-called 'new' MINI, perhaps you need to accept that and move on because be in no doubt, this is now an excellent vehicle and one that has exceeded paymaster BMW's most optimistic expectations when it originally embarked on this project.

 The first MINI appeared in 2000 and was an instant hit, despite being powered by some fairly crude engines.
 That model was replaced in 2006 by the second generation car which got a better chassis and vastly more efficient engines courtesy of a joint venture between BMW and PSA Peugeot Citroen.
 By 2012, 2.5 million MINIs had been sold and a third generation model was being developed.
 That's the car you're looking at here, launched in 2014.
 The brief with the MK3 version was clear.
 Better quality, better fuel economy, better pedestrian impact protection, more equipment, more space, more innovation.
 Has the latest car lived up to its billing?
 Let's mark its card in entry-level 1.5-litre petrol 'One' guise.